DavidStinson/test/function-and-block-scope/README.md

 - **Block scope**: Similarly, if you declare a variable inside a code block such as within an `if` statement or a `for` loop (including any variables defined inside the `( )`), you can only use that variable within that specific block.

-In simpler terms, if you put a variable inside curly braces `{ }`, whether it's part of a function or a code block, that variable can only be used within those curly braces.
+In simpler terms, if you declare a variable inside curly braces `{ }`, whether it's part of a function or a code block, that variable can only be used within those curly braces.
 This helps keep your code organized and avoids conflicts between variables.

 Here are a couple of examples of this: